Leck mich im Arsch: Publication and modern discovery

-A new text version, which may have been the authentic one, came to light in 1991.
-Handwritten texts to this and several other similar canons were found added to a printed score of the work in an historical printed edition acquired by Harvard University's Music Library.
-They had evidently been added to the book by a later hand.
+A score containing what may possibly be the original text was discovered in 1991.
+Handwritten texts to this and several other similar canons were found added to a printed score of the work in a historical printed edition acquired by Harvard University's Music Library.
+They had evidently been added to the book sometime after publication.
 However, since in six of the pieces these entries matched texts that had, in the meantime, independently come to light in original manuscripts, it was hypothesised that the remaining three may, too, have been original, including texts for K. 231 ("Leck mich im Arsch" itself), and another Mozart work, "Leck mir den Arsch fein recht schön sauber" ("Lick my arse nice and clean", K. 233; K. 382d in the revised numbering).
 Later research revealed that the latter work was likely composed by Wenzel Trnka.